Compression socks are designed to provide support to your legs and feet while also helping to reduce swelling.

 The pressure of the sock restricts blood flow and reduces swelling in the ankle area.

-If you want to wear compression socks for swollen ankles, it is important to choose a pair that provides sufficient support for your foot and ankle.
+If you want to wear compression stockings for swollen ankles, it is important to choose a pair that provides sufficient support for your foot and ankle.

 Many people choose knee-high or mid-calf styles because they are comfortable and easy to put on when you’re sitting down or lying down.